otherguy/docker-dropbox/README.md

 in order to prevent long startup times. _Note:_ please make sure to have correct permissions on all files before you do this!
 Implemented for [#25](https://github.com/otherguy/docker-dropbox/issues/25).

+- `ENABLE_MONITORING`
+If this is set to `true`, an endpoint for Prometheus monitoring is enabled on port 8000.
+This provides the metrics `dropbox_status`, `dropbox_num_syncing`, `dropbox_num_downloading`, and `dropbox_num_uploading`, which may be useful for setting alerts to ensure that Dropbox is syncing properly and keeps itself up to date.
+Note this is still experimental and off by default.

 ### Volumes

 - `/opt/dropbox`